Czerweny Electrónica

 Tadeo Czerweny S.A. is an Argentinian manufacturer of transformers and other high-power electrical equipment founded by Tadeo Czerweny in 1958.

 In 1985 they entered microcomputer field as Czerweny Electrónica, by marketing three rebranded Timex Sinclair models assembled in Argentina: the CZ 1000, CZ 1500 and CZ 2000.

 These machines had their hardware supplied by Timex Portugal, the portuguese branch of Timex Sinclair.
 Since Czerweny computers used Timex Sinclair chips and ROMs, their compatibility was close to 100% relative to the original Sinclair machines.
 They also look similar to the original Timex models.
-The CZ 1000 was a relabled Timex Sinclair 1000, the CZ 1500 was similar to the Timex Sinclair 1500 and the CZ 2000 is a Spectrum compatible in a Timex Sinclair 1500 case.
+The CZ 1000 was a relabeled Timex Sinclair 1000, the CZ 1500 was similar to the Timex Sinclair 1500 and the CZ 2000 is a Spectrum compatible in a Timex Sinclair 1500 case.

 Afterwards, imported components were replaced with locally produced variants, and extra modifications were added, like a joystick port, composite monitor output and a restart button.
 This gave origin to new models, released in 1986 with original Czerweny cases: CZ 1000 Plus, CZ 1500 Plus, CZ Spectrum and CZ Spectrum Plus.
 About 4000 machines were produced each month.
-Czerweny models competed in Argentina with the Brazilian TK 83, 85, 90x and genuine Sinclair machines, but were more successful.
+Czerweny models competed in Argentina with the Brazilian TK83, 85, 90x and genuine Sinclair machines, but were more successful.

 The Paraná, Entre Rios province factory was destroyed by a fire in 1986, eventually ending Czerweny computer production.